 Reimbursement for use of a personal vehicle shall be on a mileage basis.

-Microsoft Streets & Trips is the program used for obtaining allowable mileage.
-(You may also contact Travel Services)
+Google Maps is the program used for obtaining allowable mileage.

 The rental of an automobile while on travel status is allowed, if circumstances require.

 The business purpose of the rental car must be included in the comments section of the travel voucher.

 The most economical vehicle available must be rented while traveling.

 The collision damage waiver and personal accident insurance on rental vehicles are not reimbursable.

 Vehicle Rates (See the transportation website for current rates)